John Senders: Clambake conferences

 Senders, along with his wife Ann Chrichton-Harris, organized a meeting in Columbia Falls, Maine in July 1980 of researchers who were interested in studying human error.
 They originally submitted a proposal for funding the conference to the National Science Foundation, but the proposal was rejected.
 They decided to invite participants despite the lack of funding, inviting the attendees to attend a clambake.
 Twenty-five people attended, from the United States and the United Kingdom.
 This meeting came to be known as the "Clambake Conference" and Clambake I.

-In 1983, a multidisciplinary conference on human error was held at the Rockefeller Foundation's Bellagio Center in Bellagio, Italy, funded by NATO and the Rockefeller Foundation.
+In 1983, a multidisciplinary conference on human error was held at the Rockefeller Foundation's Bellagio Center in Triangolo lariano, Italy, funded by NATO and the Rockefeller Foundation.
 This conference came to be known as Clambake II.
 Senders, along with Neville Moray, published a summary of the workshop.

 In addition to Senders, Chrichton-Harris, and Moray, participants at the clambake conferences included Jens Rasmussen, Daniel Kahneman, Don Norman, James Reason, Alan Swain, Thomas Sheridan, Elizabeth Loftus, Erik Hollnagel, David Woods, Ward Edwards, Brian Gaines, Marcel Kinsbourne, Lawrence Stark, Anne Treisman, Laurence Young, and Dune McRuer.